lyaflora/Space-Scene-VR/README.md

 `⬇ Code > Download ZIP`

 After downloading, you should be able to unzip and install the .apk file via ADB to your Oculus.
-After that, you will probably find the applicatin in Library/Unknown sources.
+After that, you will probably find the application in Library/Unknown sources.

+## Thank you for playing!